-The stress in expecting guppies can be induced by various factors.
+The stress of expecting guppies can be induced by various factors.
 For instance, it can be the shock of shifting to a new tank.
-It could also be inadequate water parameters, lack of hiding place, and too much brightness.
+It could also be inadequate water parameters, lack of hiding places, and too much brightness.

 To minimize the extent of stress, replicate the original tank’s setting in the new one as well.
-For this, try to achieve similar water parameters and include a similar kind of decorations.
+For this, try to achieve similar water parameters and include a similar kind of decoration.

 Suppose a guppy has a preexisting condition such as a bent spine or any kind of parasitical disease.
 In that case, it will inevitably cause birth-related complications.
 The mother’s health will be at stake, and there’s a good chance that the fry will be born with diseases and deformities.